-We all need a healthier banana nut muffin and these are the best!
-Made with coconut oil, they are moist, delicious and out of the oven in less than 40 minutes.
+We all need a healthier banana nut muffin, and these are fantastic for breakfast, brunch, or as a snack!
+Made with coconut oil, coconut sugar, and whole wheat flour, they are rustic but moist, delicious, and out of the oven in less than 40 minutes.
+They can also be frozen.

 There are a million (probably an accurate number) banana muffin recipes out there.
 Maybe even more than brownies?
 Mmm... no, I don't think so, but still.
 A lot of them.

-And for good reason.
-Or reasons really.
-They are amazing and, let's be honest, we buy more bananas than we eat and they turn brown quickly.
+They are amazing and, let's be honest, we buy more bananas than we eat, and they turn brown quickly.
 And fruit flies invade our kitchen.
-So before we realize, it's time for another banana muffin or bread recipe.
+So before we realize it, it's time for another banana bread recipe.

 And I bet you have a favorite, don't you?
 I do and it's this one.